calypsonet/calypsonet-terminal-api-website/content/project-dashboard/_index.md

 ---

 {{% callout note %}}
 The status of the projects is checked every hour, but the dashboard is only refreshed if the status of at least one of the projects has changed.

 Last dashboard refresh date: **<span id="project-dashboard-datetime"></span>**

-When displayed, icons in columns **Doc** and **Status** are clickable and lead respectively to the **API documentation** and the **GitHub Action status page**.
+When displayed, icon in column **Doc** is clickable and leads to the **API documentation**.
 {{% /callout %}}

 <table id="project-dashboard-table" class="table table-striped" data-sort-name="updated" data-sort-order="desc">